-- 1. A parent/guardian, should call the school the day a student is absent at (508)510-4091 between 8:00 and 9:30 AM to state the reason why an absence is necessary. - 2.
-If a call is not made, a note from the parent/guardian/caregiver or the student's medical provider is due on the day that the student returns to school explaining the absence. - 3.
-In instances of chronic or irregular absence reportedly due to illness, the school principal or designee may request a physician's statement certifying such absences to be justifiable. - 4.
-If an extended absence of a student is foreseen, the parent/guardian/caregiver should contact the principal to make arrangements for the completion of academic requirements.
+1. A parent/guardian, should call the school the day a student is absent at (508)510-4091 between 8:00 and 9:30 AM to state the reason why an absence is necessary.

+2. If a call is not made, a note from the parent/guardian/caregiver or the student's medical provider is due on the day that the student returns to school explaining the absence.

+3. In instances of chronic or irregular absence reportedly due to illness, the school principal or designee may request a physician's statement certifying such absences to be excused.

+4. If an extended absence of a student is foreseen, the parent/guardian/caregiver should contact the principal to make arrangements for the completion of academic requirements.

-- 5. A student who is chronically absent or tardy will be referred to the principal for corrective action.
-The sending district will be notified regularly of each student's attendance at Independence Academy. - 6.
-A letter will be sent from the principal to a student's parent/guardian as well as their sending district after five (5) unexcused absences.
+5. A student who is chronically absent or tardy will be referred to the principal for corrective action.
+The sending district will be notified regularly of each student's attendance at Independence Academy.